-The sandwich has around 70 different ingredients and one that is particularly worrisome.
+The sandwich contains around 70 different ingredients, including one that is particularly worrisome.
 That ingredient is a food additive called azodicarbonamide.
 This means that McAzodicarbonamide is also a more accurate name for the sandwich.
 Azodicarbonamide is a flour-bleaching agent that, when not used in McRib buns, inhabits gym mats, yoga mats, and the soles of shoes.
 Yum!

 Azodicarbonamide is banned in Australia and Europe and is considered by England's Health and Safety Executive to be a respiratory sensitizer, possibly contributing to asthma through occupational exposure.
 The sandwich also contains ammonium sulfate and polysorbate 80.

 The tripe, stomach, and heart meat for the sandwich come from a supplier called Smithfield Foods.
 Smithfield Foods is the world's largest pork producer and processor.
 Unfortunately, they also have some more dubious credits to their name, including a horrible environmental and animal welfare track record.

 In 2021, the Humane Society of the United States filed a lawsuit against Smithfield Foods over the treatment of their animals, asserting that they made false claims about their environmental and animal welfare initiatives.